katterianjali/intern_wakaama/README.md

 Other appropriate ciphersuite settings are TLS-PSK-WITH-AES-128-CCM, and TLS-PSK-WITH-AES-256-CCM-8.
 It is important that Leshan is also configured with the ciphersuite selected by the client.

-Next, we use the X.509-based credential and select an appropriate ciphersuite, namelyTLS-ECDHE-ECDSA-WITH-AES-128-CCM
+Next, we use the X.509-based credential and select an appropriate ciphersuite, namely TLS-ECDHE-ECDSA-WITH-AES-128-CCM

 ```
 ./examples/client/lwm2mclient -h localhost -n "PolarSSL Test Client 2" -p 5684 -ca_file="../certs/test-ca2.crt" -crt_file="../certs/cli2.crt" -key_file="../certs/cli2.key" -force_ciphersuite=TLS-ECDHE-ECDSA-WITH-AES-128-CCM